nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/tomcat-server-zip/installing-and-setting-up-related-software.md

 {{! multiexcerpt name='ffmpeg-intro'}}

-FFmpeg is required by the Nuxeo DAM addon.
+FFmpeg is required for the Video document type.
 It is used to create the storyboard of videos and convert them to additional formats.

 {{! /multiexcerpt}}